 Then, at long last, came a Republican who was also a political outsider.
 His name was Donald Trump, and for whatever reason, he took such an interest in Native America that he was and still is the only president to address the decades old problem of murdered and missing native women with the creation of “Lady Justice”, a department dedicated to finding and, if possible, recovering these women.
 He also strengthened tribal sovereignty in ways no other president of our time would have even considered, and even oversaw the birth of several new tribes who’d long sought federal recognition.

-Trump was a true Republican, which is to say, one who fought for only minimal government and private ownership of property while (almost paradoxically) believing in a united nation of nations believing in a single idea that binds it all together.
+Trump was a true Republican, which is to say, one who fought for only minimal government and private ownership of property while (almost paradoxically) believing in a united nation of nations that believes in a single idea that binds it all together.

 And now, we stand poised to let the Democrat hegemony take over once more, with the apparent victory of Joe Biden and Kamala Harris, eager to take their places in the oval office, and their administration already affirming their commitment to the nation’s “responsibility” to Native Americans…